maxrafiandy/go-handler/README.md

 # go-handler
-This handler use gorilla mux structs as default router.
+This handler use [gorilla mux](https://github.com/gorilla/mux) structs as default router and [gorm](https://github.com/jinzhu/gorm) as default ORM

 # How to use
 - Set enviroment variable ERROR_IMAGE with value /path/to/error/image.png (default is a blank white rectangle)
 - Create log directory in your project directory.
-The log file will write in *.log
+The log file will be written in *.log (if log directory is not exist it will created automatically by logger func)

 # Example
-## Map RESTful routes
+## Routing
 ```
 package main